GingerCohle/Raspberrypi-Face-Recognition/README.md

 This is a faster and easy recognition for human face recognition based on raspberrypi 4B.
 We improve the recognition speed by saving feature extraction process. <br>
 It's based on dlib and python3.7.
+‘We test it on raspi4B.
+It's robust for recognizing human face within 3 meters.‘
 ## Raspi Installation <br>
 **Basic requirement:**
 ```